Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base

 • • Geology and Soils

-For detailed information about potential environmental effects, please refer to the Draft EIS, which is available to view or download.
+For detailed information about potential environmental effects, please refer to the Final EIS, which is available to view or download.
 Hard copies are also available to view at the eight information repositories (listed in the next section).

 • • Avenue Library, 606 N. Ventura Ave., Ventura, CA 93001